yangtu222/BeanUtils/README.md

 # BeanUtils

-This library has the most powerful functionanity and performance in Java Bean copy.
+BeanUtils library is a best powerful functionality and performance in Java bean copy utility.